 Meanwhile, gantry cranes provide overhead lifting from a structure with legs and casters on the floor, either running in a track or trackless.
 They’re more economical, and their potential advantages include movement through the workspace, disassembly for easy relocation, and the ability to lift very heavy loads without exerting stress on the building structure.
 The very popular aluminum gantry is favored for it’s light structure that can often be carried, set up and broken down by one person alone.
 While gantries can be made in oversized capacities for outdoor use, the most common cataloged gantry crane models, with capacities in the range of 1/2 to 15 tons, are generally priced at $2,000 and up.

-Both bridge cranes and gantries operate with a variety of hoists, including wire rope or chain hoists and manual, electric, or air-powered models.
-Either option provides overhead lifting, but the better choice is determined by your production space and long term plans.
+Both bridge cranes and gantries operate with a variety of hoists, including wire rope or chain hoists.
+Either bridge cranes or gantries provides overhead lifting, but the better choice is determined by your production space and long term plans.

 Have a question about your lifting application?
 Contact us!
-We’ll use our broad industry knowledge and practical engineering experience to find the right equipment for your scope and budget.
+We’ll use our knowledge of industry brands and practical engineering experience to find the right equipment for your scope and budget.